MrSethT/TheFloor/README.md

   - there is a 3 second coutndown then the battle begins
   - a correct recognition passes the turn
   - an incorrect recognition does nothing
-  - if the player cannot determine the answer they may pass, this costs them 3 additional seconds on their personal timer
+  - if the player cannot determine the answer they may pass using the X key.
+This costs them 3 additional seconds on their personal timer
 - At the end of the round:
   - a winner is determined
   - the winner claims the tile